 Indians use the word ‘masala’ instead to refer to a blend of spices or spice paste.
 The vast number of Indian dishes that have come to be known as curries, due to their form and texture, each have their own names, particular to the places they originated.

 According to numerous researchers, the British and more specifically, British East India Company employees and members of the British Army, are credited – or blamed, depending on your views – with coining the word ‘curry’ during their time in India under British colonial rule (1858-1947).

-According to the same researchers, the British used ‘curry’ to describe an array of spicy Indian dishes that local cooks would set upon their tables.
+The British used ‘curry’ as a generic term, in the same way that ‘soup’ or ‘stew’ is used, to describe the kind of spicy Indian dishes that local cooks would set upon their tables.
 They are also credited with inventing ‘curry powder’ to describe the spice mix that was pre-blended for convenience, which they took back home, and then exported around the world.

 I find it hard to believe that they hadn’t thought to do this a couple of centuries earlier, since the British had already been shipping spices such as cloves, pepper, cinnamon, and nutmeg from the Malay Peninsula, Moluccas and Java from the 1590s – along with the Portuguese, Spanish and Dutch, who established the Dutch East India Company.